-Because this guide is long, I’ve created a table of contents so that you can jump around to the sections you want.
+Because this guide is long (5,647 words to be exact), I’ve created a table of contents so that you can jump around to the sections you want.
 I recommend you read the whole guide from start to finish, but if you want to go back and review some of the info, just click on the section in the table of contents, and it will take you to it.
 In addition, there are many links in this guide that go into further detail on the topics.
 I recommend you read all of those too.
 Enjoy!

 Table of Contents